Could You Walk In Lady Gaga’s Ultra-High Platform Boots?

 Yet, the return of the Pleaser platforms is a surprise for many fans (including me!), who’ve witnessed the performer don old Hollywood glamour looks over the past few weeks in New York, including dresses alluding to Dior’s mid-century New Look, chic oversized sleeves, and classic pumps in safer heights.

 Still, the singer's nod to her early days of shocking outfits and impossible-to-walk-in shoes is not a coincidence.
 After a year dominated by Birkenstocks and Crocs, we’re craving some height.
 Global fashion search engine Lyst reported a 163% increase in searches for “high heels” in the spring.
-The fall runways also indulged our love of towering heels, with Versace, Molly Godard, and Schiaparelli showing platform shoes over four inches tall.
+The autumn runways are also indulging our love of towering heels, with Versace, Molly Godard, and Schiaparelli showing platform shoes over four inches tall.

-If you feel inclined to try this risky trend at home, take a peek at some options (including the same boots worn by Gaga!) below.